Five reasons to become an intern at the Eden Project

 - Add new skills to your CV

-How to apply to volunteer at Eden
+How to apply to become an intern at Eden

-If you have any questions in the mean time, please do check our frequently asked questions below, which has guidance on everything from expenses to accommodation.
+If you have any questions in the mean time, please do check our frequently asked questions below, which has guidance on everything from expenses to accommodation

 Typical internship opportunities at Eden